jes-sherborne/jquery-signature-panel-plugin/README.markdown

 ## Getting Started

 The easiest way to get started is with a basic example.
 This example shows how to capture a signature and display it elsewhere.
-It also optionally loads ExplorerCanvas so that it works in older versions of IE that don't support the HTML5 canvas.
+It optionally loads ExplorerCanvas so that it works in older versions of IE that don't support the HTML5 canvas.

 You can find this code at /examples/signature-panel-start.html